Looking for an aqua jogging belt for water running and water aerobics? Find the right one for you with our list of the best aqua jogging belts.

 Whether you want to take advantage of the long list of benefits of aqua jogging, use one for your next water aerobics class, or want a belt for working out in your backyard pool, an aqua jogging belt can help you do it safely and comfortably.

 While the form and function of water jogging belts is relatively simple, there are a lot of different models and features on the market (or rather, on the pool deck).

-With decades of experience at the pool, including a sizable amount of time in the deep end using aqua jogging thanks to nagging shoulder injuries from swimming, here are my tips and recommendations for choosing the right aqua jogging belt for you.
+With decades of experience at the pool, including plenty of time in the deep end aqua jogging thanks to nagging shoulder injuries from swimming, I’ve tried just about every water jogging belt under the sun.

 The Aquajogger Classic fits up to a 48” waist (straps up to 60” are also available separately), has a thickness of 1.5” (compared to the 2” for the Pro Plus below) and is recommended for women and lightweight men.

 Made with a soft and chafe-free closed-cell foam, the Sporti Fitness Swim Float belt is a budget-friendly aqua belt that is comfortable.

 An easy-to-close buckle keeps the belt secure as you float/run/exercise, the back of the belt is contoured for lower back support, and the durable foam doesn’t degrade after repeated exposure to chlorine and other pool chemicals.

 Sporti—which is a low-cost swim brand that makes gear of comparable quality to bigger names—offers the belt in two size ranges (S/M and L/XL) and the belt comes in three different colors.
 (Sporti also makes some of our favorite water dumbbells.)